sapana-roehampton/OS-Coursework/week5.md

 # 7. Reflection

-Week 5 was mainly about working with server security tools.
-I did not just read about them, I actually installed and checked how they work on my server.
+The focus of Week 5 was primarily, on utilizing server security tools.
+I personally set them up.
+Tested their functionality on my server.

-I used AppArmor, unattended-upgrades, and Fail2Ban.
-AppArmor controls what services are allowed to access.
-Unattended-upgrades handles security updates automatically.
-Fail2Ban protects SSH when there are repeated failed login attempts.
+I employed AppArmor, unattended-upgrades and Fail2Ban.
+AppArmor governs which services have access permissions.
+Unattended-upgrades manages security updates without intervention.
+Fail2Ban safeguards SSH against unsuccessful login tries.

-I also created a security baseline script.
-This helped me check security settings quickly instead of running commands one by one.
-I wrote a monitoring script as well, which I used to collect basic system information over SSH.
+I additionally developed a security baseline script.
+This enabled me to verify security configurations rather than executing commands individually.
+I also authored a monitoring script, which I utilized to gather system data via SSH.

 This week helped me get more comfortable managing and securing a Linux server.